Sanchitp990/Languages/Python_GitHub/Python_Chapter-01_Get_Started/Chapter-01_Get_Started.md

 print("Hello, world!")
 ```

-If the output is `Hello, world!` congress you have written your first python program
+If the output is `Hello, world!` congress you have written your first python program.

 <br>